tml-tuebingen/nshap/README.md

 ## <a name="estimation"></a> Accuray of the computed interaction indices

-The computed $n$-Shapley Values are an estimate which can be inaccurate.
+The computed interaction indices are an estimate which can be inaccurate.

 The estimation error depends on the precision of the value function.
 With the provided implementation of the interventional SHAP value function, the precision depends on the number of samples used to estimate the expectation.